 - M/W are set aside for reading quizzes, homework reviews, and writing practice/activities. - F is set aside for in-class writing / research / homework.
 If you prefer to listen to music as you work, bring headphones and whatever implement you prefer (i.e. iPod). - Due to student / teacher conferences, some class periods will be cancelled.
-Cancellations will be announced in the homework schedule. - I begin most days with a "warm-up" activity.
-This is how I take attendance
+Cancellations will be announced in the homework schedule. - Each day will begin with attendance.